 Do be conscious of the space around you.
 Others may be using it to do their workout.

 Don’t position yourself in front of somebody who is looking in the mirror throughout his or her workout.

 Do learn proper operation of equipment.
 When in doubt, ask questions.

 Do stick to time limits on aerobic machines.

-What do you look for in a health club experience and how do you get your money's worth?
-First, think about what your goals are in order to know whether or not you will get your money's worth.
-Look for the maximum value of services possible for your money in lieu of shopping for the cheapest fee.
+What do you look for in a health club experience?
+How do you get your money’s worth?
+First, think about what your goals are.
+That’s one way to know whether or not you will get your money’s worth.
+Look for the maximum value of services possible for your money.
+Do that in lieu of shopping for the cheapest fee.
 Be sure that the employees are professional, particularly the trainers.
-Once you find a good gym, don't forget the rules of good etiquette!
+Once you find a good gym, don’t forget the rules of good gym etiquette!